example42/example42.github.io/_includes/cka.md

 - Monitor cluster performance with Metrics Server, Prometheus, and Grafana.
 - Debug and troubleshoot issues with logs, events, and ephemeral containers.
 - Prepare for disaster recovery by restoring etcd and validating cluster state.
+- Magage cluster resources with best practices for limits, requests, and priority classes.

 ---